Brooklyn Nine-Nine season 8: UK release date and how to watch

-Brooklyn Nine-Nine season 8 has finally arrived in the UK after a long wait.
+The eighth and final season of Brooklyn Nine-Nine has finally landed on Netflix after a long wait.

-The procedural sitcom, starring Andy Samberg as unconventional New York detective Jake Peralta, is set to go out with a bang, with the likes of Chelsea Peretti (Gina Linetti), Craig Robinson (Doug Judy), Nicole Byer (Trudy Judy), Jason Mantzoukas (Adrian Pimento) and new guest star John C McGinley stopping by to say goodbye.
+Season 8 of the procedural sitcom aired on E4 in April 2022 and it certainly went out with a bang, with the likes of Chelsea Peretti (Gina Linetti), Craig Robinson (Doug Judy), Nicole Byer (Trudy Judy), Jason Mantzoukas (Adrian Pimento) and guest star John C McGinley stopping by to say goodbye.

-In the meantime, Terry Crews, who plays Terry on the show, told Variety that shooting the last season "was so sad", however, he's not ready to say goodbye to the NBC sitcom.
+Likewise, Terry actor Terry Crews previously told Variety that shooting the last season "was so sad", before adding that he wasn't ready to fully say goodbye to the NBC sitcom.

 "Everybody wants to bring it back," he said.
 "And I'm ready.
 I'm already pitching ideas.
 Hey, let's do a Brooklyn Nine-Nine movie; we could do one every year!"

-Here's everything you need to know about Brooklyn Nine-Nine season eight.
+Here's everything you need to know about how to watch Brooklyn Nine-Nine season 8.

-The series airs on E4 and All 4 in the UK and released two episodes on its premiere day.
+The series aired on E4 and All4 in the UK and released two episodes on its premiere day, before airing episodes weekly.

 Brooklyn Nine-Nine had previously returned to the US on Thursday 12th August 2021.